 In 2016, just 5% of shootings resulted in an arrest, down from an already dismal 7-10% in prior years.
 So far this year, police have solved or “cleared” fewer than 7% of Chicago’s nonfatal shootings.

 The homicide picture is nearly as bad, and it’s also part of a long-term trend.

 In the 1960s, Chicago police cleared over 90% of homicide cases.
 In 2017, CPD's same-year murder clearance rate hit a new low: 17.5%.

 Police aren’t doing an amazing job of solving old cases, either.
-According to a crime database maintained by CPD, since 2001, more than half of murders in the city—involving over 4,900 victims—have not resulted in an arrest to date.
+According to a crime database maintained by CPD, since 2001, more than half of of Chicago's murders are unsolved—involving over 4,900 victims—have not resulted in an arrest to date.
 And the longer it takes, the less likely it is that a case will ever be solved.